mlesniak/mlesniak.github.io/content/articles/why-write.md

 ---
-title: "Why Write"
+title: "Why Write?"
 date: 2022-01-30T11:45:08+01:00
 draft: false
 ---

-# Why write articles noone will read?
+# Why write articles (noone will read)?

 - Collect thoughts
 - Structure reasoning
+- Improve your writing skills
+    - How do you receive feedback if noone reads it?
--
+- For reference

 ## References